jeffpar/lonedissent/_pages/transcripts/featured/brown1/davis-v-county-school-board.md

 preferences in college acceptance and employment. </p>
 <p>Our evidence in this case shows not only these inequalities, but clearly demonstrated
-that these inequalities in themselves handicap Negro students in their educational endeavors and make it
-<a name="page11"></a>impossible for Negro students to obtain educational opportunities
-and advantages equal to those afforded white students. </p>
+that these inequalities in themselves handicap Negro students in their educational endeavors and make it impossible for Negro students to obtain educational opportunities and advantages equal to those afforded white students. </p>
 <p>While the district court did forthwith enjoin the continuation of discrimination
 in curricula offerings, I think it is important to note—and this is uncontradicted